Best time for Annapurna Base Camp Trek

 1)October – November

 October to November is the most popular trekking season in Nepal.
 It is the period just after the monsoon season when everything is refreshed, washed clean and vibrant.
 The weather is still warm during this period, even above 3,000 meters, and views over the mountains are usually stunning and clear.
 Night time temperatures will still get below zero, but the clear night skies filled with a billion bright stars will make up for this!
-Because of its popularity, this is the busiest period on the Annapurna Base Camp Trek and tea-houses book up quickly.
+Because of its popularity, this is the busiest period on the Annapurna route and tea-houses book up quickly.

 2)December – February